 Commonwealth Council on Aging

-The Commonwealth Council on Aging is composed of citizens from all walks of life and all geographic areas of the Commonwealth.
-The Council promotes an efficient, coordinated approach by state government to meeting the needs of older Virginians.
+The purpose of the Council is to promote an efficient, coordinated approach by state government to meeting the needs of older Virginians.

 Virginia Public Guardian & Conservator Advisory Board

 Public guardianship is a program that provides a decision maker for individuals who: